 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

 - Day-old bread—use your favorite bread in this recipe!
-The bread has to be stale to soak up the custard without losing its shape.
+It must be stale to soak up the custard without losing its shape.
 My favorites are French bread, sourdough bread and ciabatta for this.
-You can use challah and brioche, but I caution you on those because they’re softer and can lose their shape more easily unless they’re really stale.
+You can use challah and brioche, but I caution you on those because they’re softer and can lose their shape more easily unless they’re really old.

 - Heavy cream—you can also use heavy whipping cream or whipping cream, though their fat contents are all a little different.
 The key is using a dairy product that’s got full fat to add optimal flavor.

-- Granulated sugar—also known as white sugar, this is one of the sweeteners in this recipe.
+- Granulated sugar—also known as white sugar, this is one of the sweeteners.
 We need it for both the casserole and the streusel topping.

 - Pumpkin puree—we’re looking for a can labeled “pure pumpkin,” not pumpkin pie filling.
 Be sure to read the label, because we want the stuff that isn’t already sweetened and spiced.

-- Large eggs—these are going to be a large part of the custard, so don’t cut them out.
+- Eggs—these are going to be a large part of the custard, so don’t cut them out.
 They make for the wonderful texture of this French Toast Casserole.

 - Pure vanilla extract—to add just a hint of vanilla to our custard.
 Use the real deal stuff if you’ve got it on hand.